GauravvBaral/CourierManagementSystem/README.md

 The JavaScript code is embedded within the HTML and PHP file; there are no separate files for JavaScript.

-The SQL table is empty, so register the customer and employee yourself.And also book the orders
+The SQL table is empty, so register the customer and employee yourself.